 Patiently ask yourself a few “why” questions—“why does it feel tough to do this?” and “why’s that?”—and the blockage can surface quite quickly.
 Often, the issue is that a perfectly noble competing commitment is undermining your motivation. - Caroline Webb

 You can read Caroline’s full article here.
 And if you’re thinking about finally putting an end to your procrastinating ways, joining a community of writers is a great next step.
-Check out our classes (In-Person & Online) in Fiction, Poetry, Nonfiction, and Screenwriting via the button below.
+Check out our classes (In-Person & Online) in Fiction, Poetry, Nonfiction, and Screenwriting via the link below.